jeff0167/Data_And_Things/README.md

 - 14 (Exercise in fairness in machine learning)
 ---
 - to do
-- 5 (Unsure about validation as was said, it is done the same way in the TSA example)
-- 13 (run at home, explain)
+- 13 (run at home, again, explain)

 # Homework